BM2Lab/SlicerRobot/README.md

 ### Core Components

-1. **SlicerRoboViz.py**: Main module providing the Slicer widget interface and logic
+1. **SlicerRoboViz**: Main module providing the Slicer widget interface and logic
-2. **RobotVisualizer**: Core visualization engine that handles URDF parsing and rendering
-3. **RenderingHelper**: Manages 3D mesh and geometric primitive rendering
-4. **StateParser**: Processes robot state data and waypoint trajectories
-5. **MathHelper**: Handles coordinate transformations and mathematical operations
+2. **SlicerComm**: Communication module providing Serial, TCP/IP, and UDP communications

 ### Dependencies

 This module utilizes the **urdf_parser_py** library developed by the ROS (Robot Operating System) community:

 - **Repository**: [https://github.com/ros/urdf_parser_py](https://github.com/ros/urdf_parser_py)
-- **Purpose**: XML parsing and reflection for URDF files
-- **License**: BSD-3-Clause
 - **Integration**: Embedded in `Dependencies/urdf_parser_py/` with extensions for continuum robots

 #### Acknowledgment

-We gratefully acknowledge the ROS community and the contributors to the `urdf_parser_py` project:
+We gratefully acknowledge the ROS community and the contributors to the `urdf_parser_py` project.
+The library provides the foundation for URDF parsing in this module.
-- **Original Authors**: Thomas Moulard, David Lu, Kelsey Hawkins
-- **Contributors**: Antonio El Khoury, Eric Cousineau, and many others

-The `urdf_parser_py` library provides the foundation for URDF parsing in this module.
 We have extended it to support custom continuum robot descriptions while maintaining compatibility with standard URDF formats.

 ## Installation